 \subsection{Progressive Backward Self-Intervention: Less Meets More!}

-Based on Reliable DBIE, we further design \textbf{DragNeXt} to enhance both editing quality and efficiency.
-As mentioned in Section \ref{sec:prel}, the alternating workflow lowers the efficiency of DBIE, while inaccurate handle point tracking easily leads to drag halt and makes final results unsatisfactory.
-Thus, \textbf{DragNeXt} unifies DBIE as a Latent Region Optimization (LRO) problem, eliminating the necessity of KNN-based point tracking via explicitly advancing point-based motion supervision to region-level optimization of latent embeddings.
-Also, it employs a Progressive Backward Self-Intervention (PBSI) strategy, which does not require accurately tracking point positions but still achieves superior editing results by fully considering progressive region-level guidance from intermediate drag states.
+Based on \textbf{Definition \ref{def:lro}}, we further design \textbf{DragNeXt} to enhance both editing quality and efficiency.
+As mentioned before, the alternating workflow lowers the efficiency of DBIE, while inaccurate handle point tracking easily leads to dragging halt and makes results unsatisfactory.
+Therefore, \textbf{DragNeXt} addresses DBIE from an LRO perspective, eliminating the need for KNN‑based point tracking by explicitly advancing point-based motion supervision to region‑level optimization of latent embeddings.
+Moreover, it employs a Progressive Backward Self-Intervention (PBSI) strategy, which does not require accurately tracking point positions but still achieves superior editing results by fully leveraging progressive region-level guidance from intermediate transformation states.